Back to Alabama

 Who It Names or Affects

-• Parents of students who can request information about the technology used by their children.
+• Parents who can request information about their student's access to instructional technology.

 Terms To Know